bighippo/countTimeDemo/README.md

 This repository contains a detailed sample demo that implements MVP architecture in Kotlin, witch use Realm to store the record

+You can get download the countDown.apk or just clone the project to run it in your simulator

 <p align="center">
   <img src="https://github.com/bighippo/countTimeDemo/blob/master/img/S80930-100834.jpg" width="250">
   <img src="https://github.com/bighippo/countTimeDemo/blob/master/img/S80930-100839.jpg" width="250">